GustavEikaas/gh-actions-workshop-test/tasks.md

 # Tasks

 ## Task 1

 - Clone template repo
+- Make a new branch
 - Make a github action that builds a pull request
-- Make a PR to test the action
+- Push the changes and create a pull request

 <details>
     <summary>Hint</summary>